OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 > “As your sword has made women childless,
 > So shall your mother be childless among women.”
-> And Samuel hacked Agag to pieces before the Lord at Gilgal.
+> And Samuel executed Agag before the Lord at Gilgal.

 ## 1 Samuel 15:34

-Then Samuel went to Ramah, but Saul went up to his house at Gibeah of Saul.
+Then Samuel went to Ramah, while Saul went up to his house at Gibeah of Saul.

 ## 1 Samuel 15:35